wolf-adam-eily/rnaseq_for_model_plant/README.md

 5    gene  MSTRG.568 3.186395e-01 0.0002764999 0.5184498
 6    gene  MSTRG.811 3.236509e-04 0.0003448702 0.5184498</strong></pre>

 Funny enough, we do not actually use a biomaRt function to annotate our genes!
-We can simply subset the thale cress data frame to consist of only rows whose ensemble_gene_id matches our gene_results id.
+We can simply subset the thale cress data frame to consist of only rows whose ensemble_gene_id matches our results_genes id.
 Let's give it a try:
-<pre style="color: silver; background: black;">annotated_genes = subset(thale_cress_data_frame, ensembl_gene_id %in% gene_results$id)
+<pre style="color: silver; background: black;">annotated_genes = subset(thale_cress_data_frame, ensembl_gene_id %in% results_genes$id)
 head(annotated_genes)
 <strong>     ensembl_gene_id ensembl_peptide_id                                            description
 340        AT2G07754                                      pre-tRNA [Source:TAIR;Acc:AT2G07754]